 Challenging Late & Other Fees in Foreclosure

-Mortgage contracts generally allow a servicer—the company that handles the loan account—to charge late fees, inspection fees, foreclosure costs, and other default-related fees to your account under certain circumstances, like when you are late on a payment or are in foreclosure.
-If the servicer charges fee and costs in excessive or incorrect amounts, this will unfairly increase the total balance you owe on your loan.
-If this happens to you in foreclosure, you can challenge those fees and costs.
+Mortgage contracts generally allow a loan servicer to charge late fees, inspection fees, foreclosure costs, and other default-related fees to your account under certain circumstances, like when you're late on a payment or are in foreclosure.
+If the servicer charges fees and costs in excessive or incorrect amounts, the total balance you owe on your loan will unfairly increase.

-Example.
 Most prime, conventional loan contracts allow the loan servicer to assess a late fee equal to 5% of the payment due.
 However, state law may limit the fee to, say, only 4%.
-If the loan documents and state law allow for different late fees, the servicer can only charge the maximum allowed by state law.
-In this situation, the late fee would be limited to 4% pursuant to state law.
-It is up to the borrower to make sure the servicer only charged 4% to the account, not 5%.
+If the loan documents and state law allow for different late fees, the servicer can only charge the maximum state law allows.

 • the dollar amount that may be charged (typically a maximum of $10 or $15)